yrkdaysnf/TimeStampGenerator/README.md

 pip install -r requirements.txt python main.py
 ```
-Also you can unpack zip archive and run .exe (Not recommended)
+Also you can unpack zip archive from [releases](https://github.com/yrkdaysnf/timestampgenerator/releases) and run .exe (Not recommended)

 ## Using
 1. Select one or more media files.